PixelCons/PixelCons-Core/README.md

 the public Ethereum test nets and especially not the Ethereum main net.
 Please follow these steps if you wish to run the tests yourself...

 #### 1. Start Local Ethereum Blockchain
-If you want to run the app with a local Ethereum blockchain instead of relying on a public test net or the main net, please start up Ganache and run the following command to publish the contracts to it
+First, make sure Ganache is set up to 'automine', otherwise some of the test transactions may run over each other.
+Also, make sure to disable the migration data load (see **Configuration** for 3_data_load.js), then start up Ganache and run the following command to publish the contracts to it
 ```
 truffle migrate --reset
 ```
-Note: please make sure Ganache is set up to 'automine', otherwise some of the test transactions may run over each other.
-Also, make sure to disable the migration data load (see **Configuration** for 3_data_load.js)

 #### 2. Run the Test Script
 Run the following command to start running the tests